 There are three mounting holes that should enable nice mounting inside the GPS bay (I did not test it, just measured it.)

 A few people asked whatever BMSOne is “plug’n’play”.
 Yes, it is kind of that, the simplest job is done right out of the box, once you connect a battery thru it, you will see the battery, and cell voltage, which is the most important information.
-That is the configuration it is delivered in.
-To have a nice, linear, SoC based on voltage or current used, some configuration is required, there is no “one setup fits all” configuration, if there were, it would be a default.
+To have a nice, linear, SoC based on voltage or current used, some configuration may be required, there is no “one setup fits all” configuration. (but the default is pretty much food for most Li-Po’s) This is the price of having one BMS, many batteries, vs having a dedicated BMS for each pack.

-When you connect to it and power it up, you will see: BMSOne v1.00 Set the capacity of the battery in mAh using the command: SM10000 it will respond: Set capacity: 10000 Now, you have defined a 10Ah full capacity.
+When you connect to it at 115200kbps, (8N1) and power it up, you will see: BMSOne v1.00 Set the capacity of the battery in mAh using the command: SM10000 it will respond: Set capacity: 10000 Now, you have defined a 10Ah full capacity.

 You can type: S0 //Select voltage-based SoC (State Of Charge) S1 //Select capacity-based SoC SW //write configuration to flash – until you do this, all your changes/calibration are temporary and can be reverted by rebooting the device.
 SR //read config from flash (it happens on every boot) SS //Show config